tposney/midi-qol/README.md

 Some items in the midi sample items compendium use warpgate and won't function otherwise.
 It is also a very useful module for handling creating tokens on the canvas

 ## DDB Game Log.
 DDG Game Log sends rolls from dnd beyond to foundry.
-If DDB Game Log is enabled in the optional settings section of midi, making an attack roll (or damage roll if there is not attack roll) will trigger a midi-qol workflow for the attack.
+If DDB Game Log is enabled in the optional settings section of midi, making an attack roll (or damage roll if there is no attack roll) will trigger a midi-qol workflow for the attack.
 Hits will be checked, saving throws asked for and damage applied as per the rest of the midi-qol settings, except that midi will wait for dnd beyond and will resolve when the dnd beyond roll is made.

 You can run mixed games with some/all players/monsters on dnd beyond and some on foundry only.
 It's really up to you.